Vehicular Assault: What It Is And Its Penalties (2025)

 If you drive recklessly and cause an accident in which someone suffers an injury, you can face vehicular assault charges.
 Reckless driving involves operating a motor vehicle without regard for the safety of everyone else on the road.

 In some states, driving carelessly, which means being in some manner negligent while behind the wheel of a vehicle, could also result in a vehicular assault charge.
 For example, suppose that you’re texting while driving and cause an accident in which someone breaks a bone.
-In certain states, you could face criminal assault charges due to your carelessness.
+In certain states, reckless driving can be charged as a felony, and you could even face criminal assault charges due to your carelessness.

 Driving Without a Valid License